rvalitov/widgetkit-popover-ex/README.md

 * The code is based on the original [Popover widget](http://yootheme.com/demo/widgetkit/joomla/index.php/home/popover) by [Yootheme](http://yootheme.com/).
 * Logo is based on [Tango Icon Library](https://www.iconfinder.com/iconsets/tango-icon-library)
 * The default toggle icon is created by [Icons Land](https://www.iconfinder.com/iconsets/softwaredemo)
+* Thanks to [Marco Rensch](https://github.com/marcorensch) for translation to German language.

 ## Disclaimer
 This project is NOT affiliated with, endorsed, or sponsored by the Yootheme.
 Widgetkit, its name, trademark, and other aspects of the app are trademarked and owned by their respective owners.